Welcome to Dropp!

 If your Dropp account is closed for any reason your account will be canceled.

 You can link or unlink certain payment methods such as a debit card, credit card, or a U.S. bank account to your Dropp account.
 Please keep your payment method information current (e.g. credit card number and expiration date).

 Money Sent to You on Dropp

-To hold a Dropp balance and use money sent to you for Dropp payments to authorized merchants, we must verify the required identifying information you provide to us.
-The required identifying information for a personal account is your name, email, and phone number.
+To hold a Dropp balance and use Dropp for payments to authorized merchants, we must verify the required identifying information you provide to us.
+The required identifying information is:

-We combine your money with the Dropp money of other Dropp users and hold it in a custodial account for the benefit of our account holders.
+We combine your money with the money of other Dropp users in a custodial account for the benefit of our account holders.
 These pooled amounts are held apart from our corporate funds, and we will neither use these amounts for our operating expenses or any other corporate purposes nor will we voluntarily make these amounts available to our creditors in the event of bankruptcy.

-Adding Money to and Transferring Money out of Your Dropp Account
+Adding Money to and Refunding Money out of Your Dropp Account

 We review account and transaction activity at various times, including when bank transfers are initiated.
 This review checks for, among other things, suspicious or illegal activity, and whether your account activity and the activity of merchants with whom you’ve transacted comply with this agreement.
 In connection with our review process, you may be required to provide us with additional information and/or documentation to verify your identity.
 We may limit your account and your access to money in it or that is sent to you until verification is completed.